dcortinez93/ML-zoomcamp/ML Zoomcamp - Capstone Project/README.md

 ## Data preparation, data cleaning, and EDA
 Are on the file notebook.ipynb.
+To re-execute this notebook make sure you have the dependencies installed and cardio_train.csv on the same folder as the notebook.

 ## Model Training
 It's on the file notebook.ipynb. and train.py.